zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_ldap_server_definition.rst

     | **type**: str

   {property}
     Additional properties of the LDAP Server Definition, as described in the data model of the 'LDAP Server Definition' object in the :ref:`HMC API <HMC API>` book.
+Write-only properties in the data model are not included.
 The property names have hyphens (-) as described in that book.

     | **type**: raw